thomasbrueggemann/icebox/README.md

 }
 ```

-These annotations enable you to write a unit test that checks these frozen classes for changes.
+These annotations enable you to write a unit test that checks these iceboxed classes for changes.
-It does so by writing a snapshot (we call that the _icebox_) of all the public properties of the frozen contracts to disk.
+It does so by writing a snapshot (we call that the _icebox_) of all the public properties of the iceboxed contracts to disk.
 Everytime the unit test runs, it compares the current code base against the icebox snapshots.

 ```csharp